 © 2022, Gilba Solutions Pty Ltd, All rights reserved

-Senior Turf Agronomist at Gilba Solutions Pty Ltd | Website | + posts
+Senior Turf Agronomist at Gilba Solutions Pty Ltd | 0499975819 | Website

-After Graduating from Newcastle University with an Hons Degree in Soil Science in 1988, Jerry then worked for the Sports Turf Research Institute (STRI) before emigrating to Australia in 1993.
+Graduated from Newcastle University with an Hons Degree in Soil Science in 1988, Jerry then worked for the Sports Turf Research Institute (STRI) as a turf agronomist before emigrating to Australia in 1993.

-He followed this by gaining a Grad Dip in Business Managment from UTS and has worked in a number of managment roles for companies as diverse as Samsung Australia, Arthur Yates and Paton Fertilizers.
+He followed this by gaining a Grad Dip in Business Management from UTS.
+He has worked in a number of management roles for companies as diverse as Samsung Australia, Arthur Yates and Paton Fertilizers.

-He has always had a strong affinity with the Australian sports turf industry and as a result he established Gilba Solutions in 1993.
+He has always had a strong affinity with the Australian sports turf industry and as a result he established Gilba Solutions as an independent sports turf consultancy in 1993.
 Jerry has written over 100 articles and two books on a wide range of topics such as Turf Pesticides and Nutrition which have been published in Australia and overseas.